cornell-ece4750/ece4750-sec03-verilator/docs/index.md

 **Table of Contents**

  - Overview of Testing Strategies
+ - Testing with Stream Sources and Sinks
  - Testing with Verilator + gcov/lcov
- - Testing with Stream Sources and Sinks
+ - Examining Coverage Reports
  - Using Functional-Level Models

 This discussion section serves as gentle introduction to the basics of